-The Department for Communities and Local Government (DCLG) has significant influence over the general operations of the Authority - it is responsible for providing the statutory framework within which the Authority operates and provides the majority of its funding via the GLA in the form of various grants.
-As at 31st March 2016, sums due to and from central government departments are shown in notes 13 and 15.
+The Authority has relations with and obtains grant funding from Central Government departments.
+In particular the Home Office has significant influence over the general operations of the Authority - it is responsible for providing the statutory framework within which the Authority operates and provides the majority of its funding via the GLA in the form of various grants.
+As at 31st March 2017, sums due to and from central government departments are shown in notes 13 and 15.
 Grants received from government departments are set out in note 23.